 Tulare cherries have a bright fire engine red outer skin that is smooth and crack resistant.
 The flesh of the Tulare is firm, with the inner flesh having a very juicy consistency.
 Related in the Bing cherry, the Tulare has a similar flavor offering an overall sweet taste with a mild tang.

-Tulare cherries are available in the spring.
+Tulare cherries are available in the late spring and early summer.

 Tulare cherries are an early-season variety, related to the Bing cherry.
 The Tulare variety is popular primarily in Southern California, near to where the cherry originated.